How to speak better

 What does it mean?

 Fluency is your ability to communicate your ideas easily.
-It’s not about perfect grammar or amazing vocabulary (although these undoubtedly help) it’s about your ability to communicate your message easily.
+It’s not about perfect grammar or amazing vocabulary (although these are useful) it’s about your ability to share what is in your mind.

 Why is it important?

-Language, for me, is communication.
-Ease of communication (fluency) is the skill that allows you to work, to represent yourself, to have relationships, to speak your mind, to participate in meetings and discussions, to participate in life.
+Communicating easily (fluency) is the skill that allows you to work, show your personality, have relationships, speak your mind, take part in meetings and discussions, and generally participate in life.

 How can we improve it?